Intervue/Data-structures-algorithms-for-interviews/README.md

 - storing addresses of a linked list in stack and doing operations
 - hash table implementation of question12 to be done
 - use a stack for question13
+- heap to solve question15 (merge k sorted linked lists into one)
+-  question 15
+- merge sort on linked list

 ### General Questions